empathyco/x/packages/x-adapter/README.md

 Once we have the `MutableSchema`, we can use the following methods to fit our different APIs needs:

 - `$extends`: Creates a new `MutableSchema` based on the original one.
 The original remains unchanged.
 This can be useful if we need to create a new `EndpointAdapter` with models based on another API.
-- `$override`: Merges/modifies the original `Schema` partially, so the change will affect to all the `EndpointAdapter`(s) that are using it.
+- `$override`: Merges/modifies the original `MutableSchema` partially, so the change will affect to all the `EndpointAdapter`(s) that are using it.
 It can be used to change the structure of our request/response mappers, or to add them new fields.
 Useful for clients with few differences in their APIs.
 For example, you can create a library with a default adapter and use this library from the customer projects overriding only the needed field (e.g. retrieve the images from `pictures` instead of `images` in a products API).
-- `$replace`: Replaces completely the original `Schema` by a new one, it won't exist anymore.
+- `$replace`: Replaces completely the original `MutableSchema` by a new one, it won't exist anymore.
   The change will affect to all the `EndpointAdapter`(s) that were using it.
 Useful for clients with a completely different API/response to the standard you have been working with.

 ###### Extend a MutableSchema to reuse it in two different endpoints with more fields

 ```ts
 import { ApiBaseObject, AppBaseObject, baseObjectSchema } from '@/base-types';

 // Api models
 interface ApiPost extends ApiBaseObject {
   title: string;